For more information on all of our members, just click on the left!

 Gary K. Owens, Ph.D is a Professor in the Departments of Molecular Physiology and Biological Physics and the Department of Medicine, Division of Cardiology.
 Dr. Owens also is the Director of the Robert M. Berne Cardiovascular Research Center.

 Rupa has been with the Owens Lab for over sixteen years.
 She runs the cell culture core in the lab and helps with all cell culture experiments, including primary smooth muscle cell isolation, aortic explants, cell proliferation and migration assays.
 Rupa also manage the lab inventory and equipment, as well as making orders for supplies to the entire lab.
-She recently took over the lab manager responsibility at the end of June 2018.

 I am Santosh Karnewar.
 I obtained my B.Sc. in Biotechnology, Zoology and Chemistry from NIZAM College (Autonomous) and MSc in Biochemistry from University College of Science (Osmania University) in India.
 I have completed my PhD with Dr. Srigiridhar Kotamraju at Chemical Biology department, CSIR-Indian Institute of Chemical Technology (AcSIR) in June 2017.
 My PhD thesis was on “Studies on the role of AMPK-mediated pathways during atherosclerosis and preventive strategies”.